These guides are AI-generated educational summaries — not legal or medical advice.

 Forgetting to mention assistive device use

-Why: The DBQ has specific fields for wheelchair, walker, crutches, canes, and braces.
+The DBQ has specific fields for wheelchair, walker, crutches, canes, and braces.
 Failing to mention these devices means they will not be documented, and the examiner cannot give them appropriate weight in the overall severity assessment.

-Do this instead: Bring any assistive devices you use to the exam.
+Instead: Bring any assistive devices you use to the exam.
 If you use them only on bad days or intermittently, say so.
 State the device name, how often you use it, and for which activities.

 Impact: Relevant at 20%+ levels; wheelchair/walker use supports severe ratings